tornqvist/yeet/README.md

 ### render
 Render a partial to element (browser) or string (server).
-On the client, render is sychronous and the resulting DOM node is returned.
+On the client, render is synchronous and the resulting DOM node is returned.
 On the server `render` always returns a promise which resolves to a string.
 Accepts an optional root state object.